teresaflicek/Covid19-Societal-Impacts/README.md

 ![Incident Rate vs Median State Income](MedianIncome/Output/incident_rate_scatter.png)

+As depicted there is a correlation just none which are very strong.

 ![Testing Rate vs Median State Income](MedianIncome/Output/testing_rate_scatter.png)

 However the mortaility rate stands out in opposition to those values tending to be higher in the wealthy states.